 For once, instead of spending the rest of the day wallowing in self-doubt, convinced the whole world was laughing at me, I sat down at my desk and published another article.

 It didn’t do as well as I’d hoped.
 But regardless, I felt incredible.

 We get one shot at life.
-The moment you let the words of others hold you back from chasing your dreams is the day you can kiss them good-bye.
+The moment you let the words of others hold you back from chasing your dreams is the day you can kiss your dreams goodbye.

-The last thing you want to do on your deathbed is kick yourself for not doing the things you wanted to do because Randy from accounting thought it was a dumb idea.
+You don’t want to be kicking yourself on your deathbed for not doing the things you wanted to do because Randy from accounting thought it was a dumb idea.